 Because testosterone affects numerous body functions, its decreasing can bring about significant physical and psychological changes.
 Continue reading…back to menu ↑

 Testosterone and Age

-When men reaches in their 60’s and 80’s, about twenty percent of men suffered from low-t and have significantly below normal level of testosterone respectively.
-Furthermore, about 1:3 men with symptoms of Andropause turn out to have an abnormal low testosterone level.back to menu ↑
+When men reach in their 60’s and 80’s, about twenty percent of men suffered from low-t and have significantly below the normal level of testosterone respectively.
+Furthermore, about 1:3 men with symptoms of Andropause turn out to have an abnormally low testosterone level.back to menu ↑

 What is Testosterone?

 Testosterone is the male sex hormone, which is secreted by the testicles.
 It helps boys to become men and needed for normal reproductive and sexual function.

 Normal levels of testosterone can affect men’s sex drive (libido), erections, mood, muscle mass and bone density.
 Testosterone is also needed for men to produce sperm and fertility.
 It also keeps the heart, muscles and bones healthy.

 Testosterone is essential throughout puberty for the physical changes such as:

 - erectile function